-In the Southern Hemisphere, masks based on the monthly sea surface temperature (SST) climatology of Levitus and Boyer (1994) are used.
+In the Southern Hemisphere, masks based on the monthly sea surface temperature (SST) climatology of Levitus and Boyer (1994) are used to remove remaining false ice.
 A temperature threshold of 275 K was used to determine the mask boundary for each month.
 Any sea ice concentrations above 0% calculated by the algorithms in regions where the masks do not allow sea ice are set to zero in the final concentration estimates.
 In addition, a day-of-year climatology ice mask is applied to the SMMR era only that is derived from the Goddard Bootstrap algorithm NSIDC-0079 data.